strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 flexible funding pool.
 The Collection Occasion Key is unique and stable for each collection occasion at the level of the organisation.

+:Field name: ColocKey

+:Data type: Char[20]

+:Domain:
   A unique identifier for a collection occasion within the PMHC.
 Must be unique within an organisation and stable over time.

 ----------

 Copayment
 ^^^^^^^^^

 The co-payment is the amount paid by the client per session.

+:Field name: Copayment

+:Data type: Char[9]

+:Domain:
   Up to 6 digits before the decimal point; up to 2 digits after the decimal point

 :Notes:
   The co-payment is the amount paid by the client per session, not the fee paid by the project to